kaipokrandt/Software-Engineering-Project-LTAG-/README.md

 ----------------------------------------------------------------

-Make sure you have the postgresql 42.7.5 jar file from out in the lib folder
+Make sure you have the postgresql 42.7.5 jar file from out in the lib folder Check .vscode to see if the .jar file is one of the files in the referecned library.

 ----------------------------------------------------------------
 Team Members ///////////////////////////////////////////////////